nichoth/ssb-field-guide/README.md

         shs: 'abc'
     }
 }, (err, sbot, config) => {
-    // now you have an sbot, which is a separate process with rpc methods })
+    // `sbot` here is an rpc client for a local sbot server })
 ```